dkbalachandar/effective-java-notes/README.md

 “Don’t create a new object when you should reuse an existing one,”

-#### Item 6: Eliminate obsolete object references
+#### Item 7: Eliminate obsolete object references

 Nulling out object references should be the exception rather than the norm.
+Do not overcompensate by nulling out every object.
 Whenever a class manages its own memory, the programmer should be alert for memory leaks.

 For example, Stack.
 ```
 public Object pop() {